The

 Location

-• Skyscrapers.
-Buzzing with commercial hubbub, the Loop acts as Chicago’s financial heart.
-Skyscrapers reach to dizzying heights as the streets below flow in a sea of suits.
+• Skyscrapers: Buzzing with commercial hubbub, the Loop acts as Chicago’s financial heart.
+Skyscrapers reach dizzying heights as the streets below flow in a sea of suits.
 Elegant boutiques line the sidewalks of State Street.
 The Loop celebrates the ostentatious side of the city.

-• Famous landmarks.
-Many Chicago landmarks pack this larger-than-life neighborhood.
-The Willis Tower, City Hall and numerous theatres and opera houses all call the Loop home — and so does Giordano’s!
+• Famous landmarks: Many Chicago landmarks pack this larger-than-life neighborhood.
+The Willis Tower (or Sears Tower to true Chicagoans), City Hall and numerous theatres and opera houses all call the Loop home — and so does Giordano’s!

 Demographics